-Features your Next Bank Account Needs
+Features Your Next Bank Account Needs

 What to look for before you open an account

 If you’re going to open a new bank account, choose wisely.
-Switching accounts is a pain, and living with an ill-fitting account can be a drain on your time and your account balance.
-Banking services are very similar from bank to bank, so focusing on a few key features might be all you need to get set up for success.
+Switching accounts is a time-consuming process, and mistakes can be expensive.
+But living with an ill-fitting account can drain your time and your account balance.
+It may be time for a change, but make sure it’s the right change.

-Options for Overdraft and Insufficient Funds
+Reasonable Overdraft and Insufficient Funds Options

 Fortunately, you can also deposit checks by sending a picture to your bank — no teller required.
-The service is generally free, and you might even be able to get deposits into your account after standard branch hours.
+The service is typically free, and you might even be able to get deposits into your account after standard branch hours.
 Almost any mobile device with a camera will do the trick, but it’s a good idea to make sure your bank has an app for your device.

 As a runner-up — especially if you occasionally need to deposit cash — you might opt for a bank with numerous local ATMs that accept deposits.

 Online Transfers and Bill Pay

 Money is electronic.
 Make sure you can take advantage of that fact.

 At a bare minimum, your checking account should include free online bill pay.
 You need the ability to schedule payments from anywhere, anytime (whether your bank prints and mails a check or sends the funds by ACH).